pgailinas/videoqa-representation-comparison/docs/index.md

 ## Dataset

-The primary benchmark dataset used in this project is **NExT-QA**, a Video Question Answering (VideoQA) benchmark designed to evaluate visual understanding and reasoning across real-world video content.
+The primary benchmark dataset used in this project is **NExT-QA**, a VideoQA benchmark designed to evaluate visual understanding and reasoning across real-world video content.
 The dataset contains questions that require models to reason about actions, events, temporal relationships, and contextual interactions occurring within video sequences.

 The NExT-QA benchmark contains 5,440 videos, 47,692 multiple-choice question-answer pairs, official training/validation/test splits, and supporting metadata linking questions to their corresponding videos.